 $ mvn clean install -PautoInstallSinglePackage -Pclassic

-In this chapter we will use the Style System feature to create variations of the Title and Text components used on the Article page.
+This chapter uses the Style System feature to create variations of the Title and Text components used on the Article page.

 Underline style available to use for Title Component

 The Style System allows developers and template editors to create multiple visual variations of a component.
 Authors can then in turn decide which style to use when composing a page.
-We will leverage the Style System throughout the rest of the tutorial to achieve several unique styles, while leveraging Core Components in a low code approach.
+The Style System is used throughout the rest of the tutorial to achieve several unique styles while using Core Components in a low code approach.

 The general idea with the Style System is that authors can choose various styles of how a component should look.
 The “styles” are backed by additional CSS classes that are injected into the outer div of a component.
 In the client libraries CSS rules are added based on these style classes so that the component changes appearance.